roob-p/QuickPlatformCategories-PlayniteExtension/README.md

   - works perfectly with grid view
   - makes switching between platform-based categories and thematic ones (e.g. “Horror”) immediate.

-  This is especially useful if you use emulators or have a mixed-platform collection.
+  **This is especially useful if you use emulators or have a mixed-platform collection.**

 ### ⚙️ How it works:

-- In Platforms.txt you can specify short game's platform names for the categories (for example: Nintendo Entertainment System -> Nintendo NES, Sony Playstation 2 -> Sony PS2, etc).
+- The extension assigns categories to each selected game based on its platform and source, using the definitions in `Platforms.txt` and `Source.txt`.
-- You can also add sources like Ea App, Ubisoft Connect and add short names (like Origin, Uplay) or whatever you want.
+- You can define short, user-friendly names for platforms (e.g. Nintendo Entertainment System → NES) and sources (e.g. EA App → Origin).
-- If there's no category for an imported game's platform/source, a new category with platform/source's name will be created.
+- If a category for a platform or source is not defined, it will be created with the platform/source name.
-- Existing categories will not be deleted and the new category will be added to them.
+- Existing categories are never deleted.
-- If a game has multiple platforms checked in Playnite, only the first platform will be considered for adding/creating the category.
+- Games with multiple platforms will only be assigned to the first platform listed in Playnite.
-- In Platforms.txt and Source.txt there are already some platforms and sources.
-You can edit these two files without having to reload the extension.
+- `Platforms.txt` and `Source.txt` can be edited at any time.
+No need to reload the extension.

 If you enjoy the extension, you can buy me a coffee.
 It will be very appreciated ;)